basushaunak/API-Testing-1-TOP/README.md

-# Project Title
+# Testing APIs (1) for The Odin Project

-Project Description
-coded by Enter your name / web site address
+Trying to learn how to use API coded by Shaunak Basu (https://github.com/basushaunak)